OMNI-SLO-Monitoring/OMNI-overview-and-documentation/account-service.md

 Requests sent to the Price Service are also transferred to the Database Service.
 The reason behind this implementation was to provide a chain request where the http request is traveling through multiple services.
 In case one service is malfunctioning in such a chain request, multiple services would send errors to the monitoring system.
 With the account service this behaviour can be simulated and can be used to seee how the monitoring system deals with these multi-errors.

 ## Installation and setup
+The Account Service consists of a frontend and a backend component.

-Follow the [installation steps](https://github.com/ccims/account-service) given in the Github Repository of the Account Service and open the front Page of the Account Serivce on your browser (with default configurations the Account Service sits on [localhost:4100](http://localhost:4100/)).
-Furthermore, the backend of the Database Service and the Price Service should also be installled and running in order to use all functionalities of the Account Service. \
+Follow the frontend [installation steps](https://github.com/ccims/account-service/blob/dev/frontend/README.md) given in the Github Repository of the Account Service (with default configurations the Account Service sits on [localhost:4100](http://localhost:4100/)).
+The backend [installation steps](https://github.com/ccims/account-service/blob/dev/account-service-backend/README.md) can also be found in Github Repository of the Account Service.
+The backend is located at [localhost:3200](http://localhost:3200/)).
+Furthermore, the backend of the Database Service and the Price Service should also be installed and running in order to use all functionalities of the Account Service. \
 If errors are returned the Account service will automatically try to send reports to the Monitoring System, so make sure that the [Error Response Service](https://github.com/ccims/error-response-monitoring-service) of the Monitoring System is also running if you want to detect these errors in form of Log Messages.

 ## Structure